These are strange times. The world feels like it is in some sort of meltdown, and the uncertainty it is causing is very stressful.

 The key to good race results is consistency.
-If you can freshen up a little bit over the next two weeks and get back into consistent training, you will be setting yourself up for the race of your life later in the year.
+Get back into consistent training, you will be setting yourself up for the race of your life later in the year.

 Skipping – You don’t even need a rope!.
 Skipping is one of the best running-specific ways you can maintain your cardiovascular fitness and strengthen your calves and achilles.

 Jump Squats – These will help to keep your glutes and quads strong